emilwallner/How-to-learn-Deep-Learning/fastai_first_lesson/README.md

 ####

-Now, we are ready to unzip the data on floydnet.
-Again, start with an empty directory.

-<pre><code>
-cd ~/Projects/
-mkdir floydhub.fast.ai.data.unzip
-cd floydhub.fast.ai.data.unzip
-floyd init dogscats.unzip
-floyd run --gpu --data UMSaLZVseGPSsPCbYkZFZA "unzip /input/dogscats.zip -d /output"
-</code></pre>

-Please note:
-1. the data ID should be the one you see from the above step
-2. the mounted data is available in /input/ directory, and you need to direct the unzipped files to /output/ directory

-After this finishes, which took about 20 mins for me, you'll see in your floydhub UI interface, under "Data" section, a dataset userID/dogscats.unzip:1/output.
-On the right side, click View -> Advanced -> under Id, keep a record of your data Id.
-Mine is yz3A8G5vX5ZQxv5VVyD3GH

 Now, we are ready to create the actual floydnet workspace to start learning fast.ai!
 Assuming you have cloned this repo following the method running sample dataset.
 <pre><code>
-cd ~/Projects/floydhub.fast.ai/
-rm -r data
 floyd init dogscats
 floyd run \
   --mode jupyter \